 Once you’ve got your domain name and have sorted out your hosting, you’ll need to tell your domain provider where the website will be hosted.
 You do this by giving GoDaddy information about your host’s nameservers.
 Don’t panic!
 I’ve provided step-by-step instructions below.

 1. Find the email your host provider sent to you with your account information.
 In it will be details that say “Nameservers.”
-If you use Hostgator or another service with cPanel, you can log into your account and find your nameservers listed near the bottom, left-hand side of the main cPanel page.
+If you use Momwebs or another service with cPanel, you can log into your account and find your nameservers listed in your account.

 2. Log into your GoDaddy account and click on “Visit My Account” under where it says “Hi Yourname” and then “Launch” by where it says “Domains.”
 All your domains will be listed there.
 At this point, you have just one.

 3. Put a check mark in the box next to your domain.

 4. Click on “Nameservers” from the options right above your list of domain names.
 From the drop down list, choose “Set Nameservers.”

 5. A box will pop up with two options.
 Select “Custom.”